 Feeling generous?
 If you’re willing and able to make a large donation, you may even get the privilege of naming a future baby rhino!
 (Patrick is a good, strong name!)

 What do you think?
-Is going rhino tracking in Uganda something you would be interested in doing?
+Did you want to know where to see rhinos in Uganda?
+Is this something you would be interested in doing?
 Rhinos have always been my most difficult find during game drives.
 I was happy for this great experience!

 As always, don’t forget to comment and share!